 This key to the common species of UK earthworms only and covers less than half of UK earthworm species.
-It is a fantastic resource for looking at earthworms in more depth with children and individuals not experienced in biological recording.
-However, it is not a sufficiently detailed identification key for the purpose of the National Earthworm Recording Scheme.
+It is not a sufficiently detailed identification key for the purpose of the National Earthworm Recording Scheme.
 Few British species can be reliably identified from live specimens in the field.
 For more information about the limitations of this ID resource please see our Limitations of the OPAL Earthworm Guide for Species Identification webpage.

 The Earthworm Society of Britain (ESB) runs earthworm identification workshops where you can learn how to identify British earthworms.
 These are suitable for anyone interested in learning how to identify earthworms using a microscope and identification key.
-Identification workshops are available to all ESB members and will be advertised in advance in our members newsletter: Earthworm News.
+You can find out more about more about this on our Earthworm Identification Training webpage.
 Please check out our upcoming events and our Facebook Page for more details.

 Except where otherwise indicated, this work was created by Keiron Derek Brown on behalf of the Earthworm Society of Britain and is licensed under a Creative Commons Attribution 4.0 International License.